A product technical statement is helpful for your product’s users. Find out what it is and needs to contain.

 Plumbing and drainage

 For a MultiProof plumbing and drainage should start and finish at the face of the building.
-There is no need to show gully traps (GTs) or terminal vents (TVs) which are external to the building.

 You need to provide the following information in your MultiProof: